Taxation and your retirement income

 What about other income?

-If you receive income from any other sources – such as from continuing to work, or receiving rental income, you will need to pay income tax at your highest marginal rate.
+If you receive income from any other sources – such as from continuing to work, or receiving rental income, you may need to pay income tax at your highest marginal rate.

 And is there any income I definitely won’t pay tax on?

-The rules may change in the future, but at the moment you won’t pay additional tax on these types of income in retirement:
+The rules may change in the future, but at the moment you won’t pay additional tax on certain types of income in retirement, including:

 - Pension Credit